awgrass/SecureSMSNotifier/README.md

 * On opening the server app, it jumps to the QR code window.
 * Once the QR code is scanned with the mobile app, the server automatically switches to message view.
-* The phone connects to the desktop on SMS receive and sends the received SMS using a AES GCM encryption with nonces.
+* The phone connects to the desktop on SMS receive and sends the received SMS using an AEAD scheme (AES-GCM).

 ### Good to know ###